thisdp/dgs/README.md

 **Thanks for your support.**

-Ignore all the lisences, But you need to obey the following rules.
+Ignore all the lisences, But you need to obey the following rules ( Let's get more freedom!! ).

 This resource is protected by **DPL v1**(DGS Public Lisence v1)